 We ensure the preschool premises are compliant with fire safety regulations, including following any major changes or alterations to the premises.
-The designated fire marshals ensures The Woodside management committee ensure all the appropriate fire detection and control equipment (e.g. fire alarms, smoke detectors, fire blankets and/or fire extinguishers) is in working order and seeks advice from the local fire safety officer as necessary.
+The designated fire marshals liaises with The Woodside management committee as it tis their responsibility to ensure all the appropriate fire detection and control equipment (e.g. fire alarms, smoke detectors, fire blankets and/or fire extinguishers) is in working order and seeks advice from the local fire safety officer as necessary.